0x90d/videoduplicatefinder/README.md

 #### FFmpeg & FFprobe:

 #### Windows user:
 Get latest package from https://ffmpeg.org/download.html I recommend the full (GPL) shared version.
-If you want to use native ffmpeg binding for much faster speed you must download the **5.0 stable shared** version.
+If you want to use native ffmpeg binding you **must** use the shared version.

-Extract ffmpeg and ffprobe into the same directory of VDF.GUI.dll.
-Or into a sub folder called `bin`.
+Extract ffmpeg and ffprobe into the same directory of VDF.GUI.dll or into a sub folder called `bin`.
 Or make sure it can be found in `PATH` system environment variable

 #### Linux user:
 Installing ffmpeg: